espocrm/documentation/docs/administration/bpm-events.md

 ![Compensation End Event, event sub-process](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-end-compensation-1.png)

-When the activity ID is omitted, all visible completed activites are compensated in the order reverse to their instatiation.
+When the activity ID is omitted, all visible completed activites are compensated in the order reverse to their instantiation.

 ----